The Connection Between Anxiety And ADD: What You Need To Know

 Can you have an anxiety disorder and ADHD?

-The connection between anxiety and ADHD can be complex.
+Yes.
+The connection between anxiety and ADHD is complex.
 It is common for individuals to display symptoms of both ADHD and anxiety.
-According to a study published in the journal BMC Psychiatry, anxiety disorders are among the most common comorbid mental health conditions for those with ADHD.
-A large body of evidence supports this assertion.
-In one clinical trial—published in the Journal of Attention Disorders—researchers found that 31% of participants with ADHD also experienced generalized anxiety disorder.
+In fact, according to a study published in the journal BMC Psychiatry, anxiety disorders are among the most common comorbid mental health conditions for those with ADHD.

-Understanding anxious ADD
+Understanding anxious ADHD

-Anxiety and ADHD symptoms can impact an individual’s daily life and well-being in various ways.
-Understanding the symptoms of these conditions might be crucial for finding the proper treatment and support.
-One framework for understanding ADHD was proposed by Dr. Daniel Amen, a psychiatrist and ADHD expert.
-According to Dr. Amen, there are seven types of ADHD, one of which is anxious ADHD.
-For an individual with anxious ADHD, struggles with social situations and the physical effects of anxiety may exacerbate ADHD symptoms like difficulty focusing.
-Those who experience anxiety and ADHD may be fearful of the worst, conflict avoidant (fear of perceived judgment can lead to difficulty resolving disagreements), and excessively nervous speaking in social situations.
+For an individual with anxious ADHD, struggles with social situations and the physical effects of anxiety may exacerbate ADHD symptoms like trouble focusing.
+Those who experience both anxiety and ADHD may be fearful of the worst, become conflict-avoidant (in which the fear of perceived judgment can lead to difficulty resolving disagreements), and be excessively nervous speaking in social situations.

 Anxiety symptoms